berthubert/hello-dl-posts/first-learning/index.md

 Still, as earlier, it is somewhat disconcerting how effective these techniques are even when what we are doing appears to be trivial.

-Stay tuned for the next chapter, in which we're going to learn all about automatic differentiation.
+In the next chapter, [we're going to learn all about automatic differentiation](../autograd).